riley-v/4F90-Project/Implementations/CPU-Hog/README.md

 }
 ```

-After that, the state system needs to be created.
-We will filter out all threads that have a total CPU amount less than the threshold amount specified by the user. <br />
+Now the state system needs to be created.
+We will filter out all threads that have a total CPU amount less than the threshold amount specified by the user.
+All others will be saved to the CPU.
+Additionally, we will save the overview of each CPU to the stae system for better comprehension of what is happening. <br />
 ```javascript
 //this block saves the attributes to the state system print("Creating state system...");